bunyamineymen/Lesson2_DevelopingMobileGame/README.md

 Developing Mobile Game lesson for Ankara university - Week 2

 At the beginning of the lesson , "Package Manager" will be mentioned.
-Then we will import Dotween and CarttonFX unitypackages from asset store.
+Then we will import Dotween and CartoonFX unitypackages from asset store.

 ## Demo 1